Tiendil/blog.feeds.fun/content/posts/2025-009-august-2025-in-feeds-fun/en.md

 Do not forget about our [long-term development plans](https://github.com/users/Tiendil/projects/1/views/1?pane=info).

-New feature added to plans: [add subscriber amount to the User-Agent header for the loader bot](https://github.com/Tiendil/feeds.fun/issues/408).
+New feature added to the roadmap: [add subscriber amount to the User-Agent header for the loader bot](https://github.com/Tiendil/feeds.fun/issues/408).

 Currently, we are working on [improving the quality of the generated tags](https://github.com/Tiendil/feeds.fun/issues/56).